une-glace/Resonate/README.md

 ## Overview
 Reosnate is a SOTA text-to-audio generator reinforced with online GRPO algorithm.
-It leverages the sophisticated reasoning capabilities of modern Large Audio Language Models as reward models.
+It leverages the strong reasoning capabilities of modern Large Audio Language Models as reward models.
 This repo provides a comprehensive pipeline for audio generation, covering Pre-training, SFT, DPO, and GRPO.

 <div align="center">